Wonderland (The Charlatans album): Release and promotion

 On 10 April 2001, Wonderland was announced for release in five months' time.
-On 25 June 2001, the band posted a video from recording sessions of the album on their website.
-The audio of the video included "You're So Pretty – We're So Pretty", "Judas" and "Love Is the Key", marking the debut of these new songs.
+On 25 June 2001, the band posted a video from recording sessions for the album on their website.
+The audio of the video included "You're So Pretty – We're So Pretty", "Judas", and "Love Is the Key", marking the debut of these new songs.
 Three days later, they premiered five tracks from the album during a show in Wrexham, Wales, and then appeared at Rockwave Festival in Greece.
 A week later, they filmed a music video for "Love Is the Key" in Los Angeles.
-In July and August 2001, the band played a handful of US shows, with support from Black Rebel Motorcycle Club, leading up to an appearance at the Witnness festival in Ireland.
-On 11 August 2001, it was announced that Rogers had diagnosed with a form of cancer hours before the Wrexham show two months prior.
-Rogers had first noticed signs of several months ago but "didn’t go back to the doctor because we were in the middle of the album.
-I didn’t want to disrupt things".
+In July and August 2001, the band played a handful of US shows with support from Black Rebel Motorcycle Club, leading up to an appearance at the Witnness festival in Ireland.
+On 11 August 2001, it was announced that Rogers had been diagnosed with a form of cancer hours before the Wrexham show two months prior.
+Rogers had first noticed signs of cancer several months ago but "didn't go back to the doctor because we were in the middle of the album.
+I didn't want to disrupt things."
 Despite this, the band informed the media that they would still be performing at V Festival and its preceding warm-up show later in the month.

 "Love Is the Key" was released as the lead single from the album on 27 August 2001; Blunt had wanted "Judas" instead.
-It included a radio edit of "Love Is the Key", alongside "It's About Time" and "Viva La Sociale" as its B-sides; a promotional 12-inch edition featured the album versions of "Love Is the Key" and "The Bell and the Butterfly" with a So Solid Crew remix of "Love Is the Key".
+It included a radio edit of "Love Is the Key" alongside "It's About Time" and "Viva La Sociale" as its B-sides; a promotional 12-inch edition featured the album versions of "Love Is the Key" and "The Bell and the Butterfly" with a So Solid Crew remix of "Love Is the Key".
 Advertisements for the single, which featured a man kneeling before a woman, had to be withdrawn due to complaints from readers of a newspaper.
 The UK's Advertising Standards Authority (ASA) said they had two complaints after the advert had been seen in The Mirror.
-Universal's marketing director Jason Iley said: "There is no nudity and, if people look closely, they will see the man’s image is actually projected onto the woman’s body".
+Universal's marketing director, Jason Iley, said, "There is no nudity and, if people look closely, they will see the man's image is actually projected onto the woman's body."
 Universal said the man was kissing the wall behind the woman.
-The ASA would later reject these complaints, stating that it was "neither sexually explicit nor pornographic" and "unlikely to cause serious or widespread offence".
-From late August until early September 2001, the band hosted club nights where people would here the entire album ahead of its release.
+The ASA would later reject these complaints, stating that the advertisement was "neither sexually explicit nor pornographic" and "unlikely to cause serious or widespread offence".
+From late August until early September 2001, the band hosted club nights where people would listen to the entire album ahead of its release.